Media-Smart/vedaseg/README.md

 ## Benchmark and model zoo

-Note: All models are evaluated on PASCAL VOC 2012 val set.
+Note: All models are trained only on PASCAL VOC 2012 trainaug dataset and evaluated on PASCAL VOC 2012 val dataset.

 | Architecture | backbone | OS | MS & Flip | mIOU|
 |:---:|:---:|:---:|:---:|:---:|